Scuba Dive While in New Mexico!

 There is another nearby diving option – Perch Lake – which is also located in Santa Rosa and is less than two miles from the Blue Hole.
 Perch Lake is only 50 feet deep, yet contains both a small airplane and automobile for divers to explore.
 Other potential options are currently being explored, including on private property, so check back for more…

-Options for diving include self-initiated trips, diving with local cavers familiar with the area (schedule to be published later), and classes are even available for those who wish to learn how to dive or expand their skills.
+Options for diving include self-initiated trips, diving with local cavers familiar with the area, and classes are even available for those who wish to learn how to dive or expand their skills.
 Tanks, weights, and wetsuits can be rented on-site, and there is a $20 dive permit fee per week ($50 for the year).

 Classes will be taught by a local Albuquerque dive shop, and several of the instruction staff are cavers as well.
 Depending on the chosen class, classroom activities will occur in Albuquerque and the only additional travel would be for the actual dives.
 Opportunities include Open Water Diver, Advanced Open Water, Altitude or other specialties.
 Class options will be dependent upon the interest expressed, and can include pre-/post-convention weekends if desired.